one-loner/HN_parser/README.md

-Parser for site "Hacher News".
-Install requirements if you need it then just start script.
+Parser for site "Hacher News"(https://news.ycombinator.com/).
+Install requirements if you need it, then just start the script.